V0lk3n/V0lk3n.github.io/NetHunter/CARsenal/docs/tools.md

 author: ["v0lk3n",]
 ---

+## Basic Tools

+Unleash the power of can-utils suite, diagnose your car using Freediag and transfer CAN frames between two machines using Cannelloni.

 <p style="text-align: center"><img src="../assets/tools.gif" width="350" alt="CARsenal Tools"></p>

 > Commands are updated when configuring settings.
 You can long press on orange buttons to edit commands as well.